sahar979/MedDevices/README.md

 `device_name` Name of the device.

-`device_classification` Denoting the class of the device base on hospital department that the device used in.It include 13 classes
+`device_classification` The class of the device base on hospital department that the device used in.It include 13 classes.

-`manufacturers_name` Name of device's manufacturer
+`manufacturers_name` Name of device's manufacturer.

-`parent_company` Name of manfacturer's parent company
+`parent_company` Name of manufacturer's parent company.

+`distributed_to` The spatial distribution of the device.

+`implanted` The device implantable or not.

+`risk_class` The class of the device base on risk level.

+`reason` The potential danger due to recalled malfunction.

+`determined_cause` The cause of the malfunction.

+`Recall_classification` The relative degree of risk.

+`date_initiated_by_firm` Initiation date of recall by the company.

+`date_posted` Date of posting the recall by FDA in database.

+`date_terminated` Date of terminating the recall.

+## Target

+This package was build to provide a public, easy to read and easy to download data for medical devices.
+The data can be used:

+- As a learning tool of data science and Rstodio.

+- NLP analysis projects.

+- Devices evaluation, by health authorities, the hospital, medical company, field service biomedical engineers. to

 ## Installation